MellifluousBee/portal/README.md

 with a staffing number input.
 The prototype will seek to schedule just the bartenders right now.
 I will use bootstrap to create a very simple and user-friendly layout.
 It might look something like this:
 ![image](https://cloud.githubusercontent.com/assets/20831851/21670637/52c499f4-d2db-11e6-95e7-c8cd2363e18e.png)

+It will also have a singular sign in screen: